A-jha/Socail-Media-App/README.md

-# Socail-Media-App
+# Social-Media-App

 Building a social Media app using Mongodb, Express, React, Nodejs and Graphql.

-## Graphql

-1. What is Graphql ?
+## Setting Up Database and server

+1. Nodejs
+2. Mongodb
+3.